 Viticulture and Enology

 What is it: A major in Viticulture and Enology is a sort of fusion between the Fermentation Sciences and Citrus.
-Students study wine-grape growing and winemaking, and the program gives special interest to the science, business, and management of creating wine.
+Students study wine-grape growing and winemaking.
+The program gives special interest to the science, business, and management of creating wine.
 Sample classes include Wine Culture and Wine and Grape Flavor Chemistry.

-To discover more majors like these or other interesting college majors, you can search for majors offered in your field of interest, or browse the “majors” page of different college websites.
+To discover more about food sciences or other interesting majors, consider working with an experienced mentor.
+Alternatively, you can also browse the “majors” page of different college websites.
 Oftentimes when a college offers majors as specific as these, they also have more general versions of the same degree.
 This can help you explore a field of study if you’re not ready to choose such a specific major.
-You can also work with a college counselor who can assess your interests, recommend majors you might want to pursue, and help you discover colleges that offer such majors.
+Of course, you can also work with a college counselor to assess your interests, explore majors, and discover colleges you love.